KhadijaaaaaB/stellar-fang/README.md

 A core design goal for *Stellar Fang* was to create an immersive experience by simulating a self-contained terminal environment directly within the main `stellar_fang.sh` script.

 The initial approach to command handling involved creating a strict whitelist of commands.
-This was managed through a `case` block in the script, which would explicitly check user input against a list of approved commands (like `ls`, `cd`, `cat`, etc.) and reject all others.
+This was managed through a `switch` block in the script, which would explicitly check user input against a list of approved commands (like `ls`, `cd`, `cat`, etc.) and reject all others.

 However, it quickly became apparent that this method was too restrictive.
 It broke the illusion of a real terminal by preventing the player from using the full range of creative and powerful tools that a standard Bash environment provides (e.g., `grep`, `find`, `mv`).

 To address this while maintaining control over the game's flow, the command handler was redesigned.
-The new implementation uses a wildcard pattern in the `case` block to catch any command not explicitly handled by the game logic:
+The new implementation uses a default statement in the switch block to catch any command not explicitly handled by the game logic:
 > $user_input || true

 By executing `$user_input` directly, the game now allows players to use any valid Bash command.
 The addition of `|| true` is a crucial error-handling mechanism.
 It ensures that if a user types a command that fails or produces an error, the script will not exit.
 The error is simply displayed in the simulated terminal—just as it would be in a real one—and the game continues, preserving the player's immersion.